d-hoffi/RaspiBolt/c-lightning.md

 ## Installation

 The installation of c-lightning is straight-forward, but the application is quite powerful and capable of things not explained here.
-Check out their [GitHub repository](https://github.com/ElementsProject/){:target="_blank"} for a wealth of information about their open-source project and Lightning in general.
+Check out their [GitHub repository](https://github.com/ElementsProject/lightning){:target="_blank"} for a wealth of information about their open-source project and Lightning in general.

 ### Download

 We'll download, verify and install c-lightning.
+For the instructions the "admin" user is used.

-* As user "admin", download the application, checksums and signature
+* Download the application, checksums and signature

   ```sh
   $ cd /tmp